 Options for Thyroid Treatment

 In late 2010, there suddenly appeared a “generic” version of desiccated thyroid–a real shock to patients since the FDA, in all their wisdom (cough), shut down all generics in 2009.
 And so far, it appears the Acella version is very workable, say patients, plus there’s the bonus that it can be done sublingally.
-It appears to be made very similar to what Armour used to be made before it was reformulated in 2009.
+It appears to be made very similar to what Armour used to be made before it was reformulated in 2009, then changed in 2015.
 Patients report being very happy with this product as well as liking the Acella company.

 Armour has been around the longest and until 2009, Armour by Forest Labs was the darling of all desiccated thyroid products.
 We could do it sublingually, and even if swallowed, it worked well.
 But by early 2009, it had been reformulated (an increase in cellulose, which binds thyroid hormones, and a decrease of sucrose).
 Because patients saw a return of their symptoms, they finally learned to chew it up to release the thyroid from the excess hardness and fiber.
 Then in 2012, some of the tablets became soft again and patients were happier.
-But in 2015, back came a lot of complaints after Forest Labs was acquired by Activas.
-See this blog post.
+Then came the acquisition of Forest Labs by Activas, and patients reported a return of symptoms, besides a TRIPLING of price.

 6. NUTRI-MEDS, THYROGOLD, other OTC products: